 - 1. A journal entry is an entry for a transaction used in the TRS general ledger to book amounts for assets, liabilities, expenses and revenues for TRS. - a.
-Journal entries are initiated and completed by the Business Technician and reviewed and approved by the Administrative Services Manager and the TRS Financial Consultant. - b.
+Journal entries are initiated and completed by the Business Technician and reviewed and approved by the Administrative Services Manager and the TRS Financial Consultant.

+- b.
 Journal entries shall be initiated and completed on a timely basis to ensure an up to date ledger, time for review, early detection of errors or problems and in order to maintain a current, up to date financial picture of TRS. - c.
 Journal entries initiated and created by the Business Technician shall contain: - i.
 An explanation (separate from the line description) describing the purpose of the entry.
 The description should be detailed enough to allow others to understand the purpose of the entry without examining the supporting detail. - ii.
 Adequate supporting documentation which must be in place to support the entry and be retained for 5 years - d.
 The Business Technician, in creating a journal entry shall verify the following journal elements: - i.
 The correct naming convention is used. - ii.
 The posting date and fiscal period are correct - iii.
 The correct category has been chosen - iv.
 Required entries for deposit journals are present - 1. the category is Receipts - 2. bank deposit date is in journal header's description field - 3. deposit control number is in Description field of debit and credit line - v.
 No errors in account references or account transactions have been made - vi.
-The debit and credit totals have been entered
+The debit and credit totals have been entered - vii.

-- vii.
 Control totals are entered at the journal (not batch) level - viii.
 The appropriate documentation is attached or filed - 2.
 The Business Technician shall obtain the Administrative Services Managers approval of journal entries in writing by initialing, prior to posting to the general ledger.
-After obtaining the Administrative Services Manager approval, the Business Technician may post the entry to the journal and forward it to the third-party financial consultant who shall independently review the journal entry to ensure propriety. - 3.
+After obtaining the Administrative Services Manager approval, the Business Technician may post the entry to the journal and forward it to the third party financial consultant who shall independently review the journal entry to ensure propriety. - 3.
 The Administrative Services Manager is responsible for ensuring that general journal entry input conforms with this policy and accepted accounting practices.
 The Administrative Services Manager shall also ensure that the staff involved in this process is adequately trained so that they understand the effect and proper procedures for processing financial information and records.
-The Administrative Services Manager shall ensure that there is a proper separation of duties/functions between initiating a request processing a request and approval and where such separation is not possible, to ensure sufficient oversight for adequate checks and balances.
+The Administrative Services Manager shall ensure that there is a proper separation of duties/functions between initiating a request processing a request and approval and where such separation is not possible, to ensure sufficient oversight for adequate checks and balances. - III.
+Approving Officer - 1.
+The Approving officer and the Administrative Services Manager is responsible for ensuring that journal entry input conforms with TRS policy and accepted accounting practice, and that staff under their control is adequately trained so that they understand the effect of processing financial input.
+Approving officer shall ensure that there is a proper separation of duties/functions between those staff initiating a request, processing a request and approval.
+Unnecessary requests should be rejected and not proceed.
+Special attention should be given to supporting documentation.